Shackspace: Membership

-Core members of the group pay monthly dues starting at € 9,60.
+Core members of the group pay monthly dues starting at €9,60.
 Non-members are welcome to attend workshops on a variety of subjects, Thunder Talks and other public events as well as take part in different social events such as Plenum and Open House.
 Visiting beyond this can be arranged on a case by case basis with current members.

 Activities & events

 The purpose of shackspace is to increase knowledge and skills related to computer software, hardware and data networks.
 The association is engaged in numerous activities.
 For example, the society participated in the Hobby & Elektronik fair in 2010, 2011 and 2014 where they gave workshops, presentations and showcased projects.
 The shackspace society is also present at events of the Chaos Computer Club, such as the Chaos Communication Congress, Chaos Communication Camp, Gulaschprogrammiernacht (GPN) and many others.

 shackspace is also used by other initiatives and groups in and around Stuttgart to host events (tech talks, workshops, project demos, and parties), such as Thunder Talks, Java and Python workshops, public viewing of Google I/O and worldwide HTML5 Campout in collaboration with Google Developer Group Stuttgart, regular meetups of the Linux User Group Stuttgart (LUGS), KDE Code Sprint, NASA International Space Apps Challenge.
 Any group that identifies themselves with the purpose of the shackspace are also welcome to use the location for meetups and events.

 Besides the main purpose of the shackspace association, the members are also engaged in many other activities, for example an urban art workshop, rhetoric workshop, and chemistry experiments.
-Once a year,an open-house event gives an overview of all activities offered.
+Once a year, an open-house event gives an overview of all activities offered.
 There is also the regular weekly night social event, Plenum, that provides a good chance to meet people, talk about projects, and take a look around.

 Physical space & facilities

 shackspace is currently located at Ulmer Straße 300 in Wangen (Stuttgart).
-The building was formerly a police station, and the community has done a significant amount of renovation work on it.
 The current space has several rooms for electronics work, a classroom equipped with a video projector, a lounge area with sofas for laptop work and socializing, and a kitchen.

 shackspace offerings include a computer server, machine tools, electronic instrumentation, electronic components, woodworking tools, materials for craft and art, and office supplies.

 A complete list of equipment can be found here.